Chapter 7: Parallel Parking

-- Along a curb that has been cut down, lowered or constructed for access to the sidewalk.
+- Along a curb that is cut, lowered or made for access to the sidewalk.

-Parking reserved for people with disabilities is not merely a convenience, it is a legal requirement.
-These special parking spaces for motorists with disabilities ensure safe and equal access to goods and services, access which is taken for granted by most of us.
-You can help by parking in reserved spaces only if you have a permit or plates for people with disabilities, and only when the person who received the permit or plates is in the vehicle.
+Parking reserved for persons with disabilities is a legal requirement.
+These special parking spaces for motorists with disabilities ensure safe and equal access to goods and services, access which is taken for granted by many persons.
+You can park in reserved spaces only if you have a permit or vehicle plates for persons with disabilities and only when the person who received the permit or vehicle plates is in the vehicle.

-It is illegal for any vehicle to park, stop, or stand in a space reserved for the disabled unless it has license plates for the disabled issued by the DMV, a New York State Parking Permit for the Disabled (MV-664) issued by a locality, or a similar plate or permit issued by another state.
-In addition, the vehicle must actually be in use to transport the disabled person named in the registration or permit.
-This law applies to spaces reserved and posted by local ordinance on streets and highways, and those set aside by state law in shopping centers that have five or more stores and 20 or more off-street parking spaces available to the public.
+It is illegal for any vehicle to park, stop or stand in a space reserved for people with disabilities unless it has vehicle plates for people with disabilities issued by the DMV, a New York State Parking Permit for People with Disabilities issued by a city, town county or village, or a similar plate or permit issued by another state.
+The vehicle must be in operation to transport the person with disabilities described in the registration or permit.
+This law applies to spaces reserved and provided by local ordinance on streets and highways and those held for special use by state law in shopping centers that have five or more stores and 20 or more off-street public parking spaces.

-It is a misdemeanor to make a false statement or give false information on an application for license plates.
-Making a false statement or providing misinformation to obtain a parking permit for a person with a disability is punishable by a fine from $250 to $1,000, plus a mandatory surcharge of $30, and potential civil penalties from $250 to $1,000.
-These penalties apply both to the applicant and to a doctor providing certification.
+It is a misdemeanor to make a false statement or give false information on an application for vehicle plates, and you would be subject to a mandatory license revocation and could face a fine, incarceration, or both, plus a mandatory surcharge.
+Additionally, if you make a false statement or provide false information to get a parking permit for a person with a disability, you face possible civil penalties from $250 to $1,000 and a mandatory surcharge.
+These penalties apply to the applicant and to a doctor who provides certification.

-Reserved spaces should be marked with signs such as the one shown, and also may be designated with pavement markings.
-Also, do not park in the diagonally-striped spaces next to reserved parking areas.
-These spaces are needed to enable access by those with wheelchairs and specially-equipped vehicles.
+Reserved spaces must be marked with signs like the one shown above, and also can be designated with pavement markings.
+Do not park in the spaces with diagonal stripes next to reserved parking areas.
+These spaces are needed to give access to those with wheelchairs and vehicles with special equipment.

-The fines for on-street parking violations are set by localities.
-Unless a locality sets higher penalties, the fine for a shopping center violation is $50 to $75 for a first offense and $75 to $150 for a second offense within two years in the same locality.
+The fines for parking violations on a street are set by municipalities.
+Unless a municipality sets higher penalties, the fine for a shopping center violation is $50 to $75 for a first offense and $75 to $150 for a second offense within two years in the same municipality.
 A mandatory surcharge of $30 will be added to each penalty.

-Before going on to Chapter 8, make sure you can answer these questions:
+Before you go on to Chapter 8, make sure you can answer these questions:

-- After you have parallel parked, how close to the curb must your vehicle be?
+- After you have parallel parked, how near to the curb must your vehicle be?

-- May you open a door on the road side of your vehicle if no traffic is coming?
+- May you open a door on the roadside of your vehicle if there is no oncoming traffic?

-- Before pulling out of a parking space, what should you do?
+- Before you leave a parking space, what should you do?

 - What does a NO STOPPING sign mean?

-- Can you stop to load or unload passengers at a NO STANDING or NO PARKING sign?
+- Can you stop to load or drop off passengers at a NO STANDING or NO PARKING sign?